NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     Max distance to the plane (meters): 2.26214
-    Max inlier distance to the plane (meters): 0.0131818 Mean plane height above datum (meters): -21.3521 Plane inclination (degrees): 0.225995
+    Max inlier distance to the plane (meters): 0.0131818 Mean plane height above datum (meters): -21.3521

-Here, the plane inclination is defined as the angle between the plane normal and the ray going from the Earth center to the mean of all inlier measurements in ECEF coordinates.
-The reason the plane inclination is not zero, so the water surface is not perfectly horizontal in the local coordinate system, is because of orientation errors in the input images.

 Command-line options for bathy_plane_calc: